ruthresh1/dsaNotes/algorithms/sorting/README.md

 ### Bubble sort
 The simplest of the sorting algorithms
-Basically its just comparing two numbers and changing their position based on their value Lower value is moved front or the higher value sinks down/to the end
+Basically its just comparing two numbers and changing their position based on their value Lower value is moved up or the higher value sinks down/to the bottom

 ```java
 // Bubble sort in Java